Whether you’re getting a new air conditioner or looking to maximize your current one, getting it level is key.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s usually not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires experience.
+It’s typically not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
+This requires the help of a certified HVAC tech.

-If you’re worried your air conditioner is sinking and causing problems, give Luikart Heating & Cooling a call at 740-200-5591.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you think your air conditioner is sinking and creating problems, give Luikart Heating & Cooling a call at 740-344-5497.
+We’ll check your air conditioner for any damage and then determine the best way to level it.